FlavScents AInsights Entry for (E)-2-hexenal (CAS: 6728-26-3)

 8. Practical Insights for Formulators

-(E)-2-hexenal is a valuable material for its ability to impart a fresh, green character to both flavors and fragrances.
-It synergizes well with other green and fruity notes, enhancing the overall freshness and authenticity of formulations.
-Common pitfalls include overuse, which can lead to an overly sharp or harsh aroma, and oxidation, which can alter its sensory properties.
-Formulators should consider its volatility and potential for oxidation when designing products, ensuring proper storage and handling to maintain quality.
+(E)-2-hexenal is valued for its ability to impart a fresh, green character to both flavors and fragrances.
+It synergizes well with other green and fruity notes, enhancing the overall freshness of the formulation.
+Common pitfalls include overuse, which can lead to an overpowering or harsh aroma.
+It is often under-utilized in complex formulations where its impact can be masked by heavier notes.
+Formulators should consider its volatility and potential for oxidation when designing products.

 Citation hooks: FlavScents; industry practice